 Mix together the chickpeas and flax seed eggs.

 Mix in the remaining ingredients.
 If the mixture is too sticky, add more breadcrumbs half a tablespoon at a time.
-If too dry, add more oil or water.
+If too dry, add a little chickpea liquid or oil.
 You want a consistency that will be easy to roll into balls without sticking to your hands or cracking.

-Form the chickpea mixture into meatballs and place onto a greased baking dish.
+Form the chickpea mixture into meatballs and place onto a greased or parchment-lined baking dish.

 In a 450 degree oven, bake the chickpea meatballs for 20-25 minutes, turning over halfway through.
 They will be golden and crispy on the outside when done!